Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **Profile and Skills**: One Profile has many skills and one skill has many Profiles.

+- **Requests and Milestone**: Implement a one-to-many relationship where each request can have multiple milestones.

-- **Job and Milestone**: Implement a one-to-many relationship where each job can have multiple milestones.​
+- **Services and Milestone**: Implement a one-to-many relationship where each service can have multiple milestones.

-- **Job and Job type**: Implement a one-to-many relationship where each job has one type, one type has many jobs.
+- **Request and request status**: Implement a one-to-many relationship where each request has one status, one status has many requests.

-- **Job and Job status**: Implement a one-to-many relationship where each job has one status, one status has many jobs.
+- **service and service status**: Implement a one-to-many relationship where each service has one status, one status has many services.

+- **services and sub-categories**: One-to-many relationship where one sub-category can have multiple services
+-
-- **Jobs and sub-categories**: One-to-many relationship where one sub-category can have multiple jobs
+- **requests and sub-categories**: One-to-many relationship where one sub-category can have multiple requests

-- **Job and Proposal**: Implement a one-to-many relationship where each job can have multiple proposals.​
+- **request and Proposal**: Implement a one-to-many relationship where each request can have multiple proposals.​

-- **Job and Order**: Implement a one-to-many relationship where each job can have multiple orders.​
+- **service and Order**: Implement a one-to-many relationship where each service can have multiple orders.​

+- **Milestones and requests**: Implement a one-to-many relationship where each request has many milestones, one milestone has one request.

+- **Milestones and services**: Implement a one-to-many relationship where each service has many milestones, one milestone has one service.

+- **Milestones and orders**: Implement a one-to-many relationship where each order has many milestones, one milestone has one order.

-- **Milestones and jobs**: Implement a one-to-many relationship where each job has many milestones, one milestone has one job.
+- **Milestones and proposals**: Implement a one-to-many relationship where each proposal has many milestones, one milestone has one proposal.

 - **Milestone and milestone types**: Implement a one-to-many relationship where each milestone has one type and one type has many milestones

 - **Milestone and milestone statuses**: Implement a one-to-many relationship where each milestone has one status and one status has many milestones

+- **USERS and Services**: Set up a one-to-many relationship where a user can post multiple services.​
+-
-- **USERS and Jobs**: Set up a one-to-many relationship where a user can post multiple jobs.​
+- **USERS and requests**: Set up a one-to-many relationship where a user can post multiple requests.​

 - **USER and Proposals**: Set up a one-to-many relationship where a user can post multiple proposals.​

 - **USER and orders**: Set up a one-to-many relationship where a user can post multiple orders.​

+- **service and Transactions**: Set up a one-to-many relationship where a service can have multiple transactions.​

+- **request and Transactions**: Set up a one-to-many relationship where a request can have multiple transactions.​

+- **order and Transactions**: Set up a one-to-many relationship where an order can have multiple transactions.​

-- **Jobs and Transactions**: Set up a one-to-many relationship where a Job can have multiple transactions.​
+- **proposal and Transactions**: Set up a one-to-many relationship where a proposal can have multiple transactions.​

 - **categories and sub-categories**: One-to-many relationship where one category can have multiple sub-categories